Coarse-Grained Methods for Heterogeneous Vesicles with Phase-Separated Domains: Elastic Mechanics of Shape Fluctuations, Plate Compression, and Channel Insertion: Introduction

+There have been many continuum mechanics and coarse-grained methods developed for investigating multi-component membranes. {At the continuum mechanics level, these include~\cite{Lipowsky2003,Juilcher1993,Andelman1992, LaradjiGinzburgLandauModel1991,Kumar1998,Boal1992,Kamal2012}.
+At the coarse-grained level, there are models of different levels of detail.
+Models incorporating some structure of the individual lipids include~\cite{Marrink2007,Wang2010,Revalee2008,Goetz1999,Goetz1998a, Imparato2004} and implicit-solvent models~\cite{Farago2003,Cooke2005a,Cooke2005, Brannigan2006,Noguchi2001,Wang2010}.
+Models at a more coarse-grained level employing a single-bead to describe a cluster of lipids include~\cite{Laradji2004,Yuan2010,LaradjiBudding2005,Drouffe1991,Karniadakis2014}.
+Related models and methods for use in dynamic studies have been developed in~\cite{AtzbergerBilayerVesicle2013,LaradjiDPD2009,Karniadakis2014, AtzbergerGrossMeshless2020,AtzbergerRower2022}.
+In general, coarser models have the advantage of computationally facilitating access to larger length and time scales, but with the trade-off with the level of physical resolution at small scales~\cite{Muller2006,LaradjiReview2011}.}

-To understand better the underlying physical mechanisms in such systems, we develop coarse-grained computational models and related quantiative analysis approaches.
-As a basis for our computational studies, we utilize a single-bead implicit-solvent coarse-grained model introduced in Yuan \textit{et al.}~\cite{Yuan2010}.
+As a basis for our computational studies, we use the single-bead implicit-solvent coarse-grained model of Yuan \textit{et al.}~\cite{Yuan2010}.
 In this approach, the membrane is modeled by a collection of orientable beads having an additional director degree of freedom.
 For biological membranes, the beads can be thought of as representing small patches of lipids and their orientation as taking into account on a coarse-grained level the collective molecular-level orientation order within the patch.
-For synthetic colloidal membranes, the director-bead model can be interpreted as capturing the effective physical interactions of distinct colloidal particles that are orientable and with the sterics handled by spherical repulsive interactions.
-We develop an implementation of this model and stochastic time-step integrator in LAMMPS~\cite{PlimptonLAMMPS1995} related to our prior work~\cite{AtzbergerLAMMPS2016} and the work by~\cite{YuanLAMMPS2017}.
+For synthetic colloidal membranes, the director-bead model can be interpreted as capturing the effective physical interactions of distinct colloidal particles that are orientable and with the sterics handled by spherical repulsive interactions. {In our work, we use the molecular dynamics simulation framework referred to as Large-scale Atomic/Molecular Massively Parallel Simulator (LAMMPS)~\cite{PlimptonLAMMPS1995}.
+Related to~\cite{YuanLAMMPS2017} and our prior work~\cite{AtzbergerLAMMPS2016}, we develop stochastic time-step integration methods.}

+{We also develop and implement custom analysis tools mapping particle configurations to continuum fields for characterizing behaviors of the models.
+The particle-based methods, combined with our analysis tools, yield approaches that can avoid some of the cumbersome aspects of continuum formulations, which often require formulations drawing on differential geometry and development of numerical discretizations~\cite{AtzbergerGrossHydro2018, AtzbergerGrossMeshless2020,AtzbergerRower2022}.
+In this way, we are able to handle similar geometric contributions and physical phenomena for the phase-separation and mechanics.
+Much of the modeling is then deferred to the particle-level resolution and parametrization.
+Our analysis tools provide general methods for relating such particle-based approaches to continuum-level concepts. }